Vladimir Morozov (swimmer)

-Vladimir Viktorovich Morozov (Владимир Викторович Морозов; born 16 June 1992) is a Russian competitive swimmer and Olympic medalist.
-He is the former world record holder in the short course 100-metre individual medley, the current textile world record, World Cup record and Russian national record holder in the 100-metre individual medley and 100-metre freestyle (short course), and Russian record holder in the 50-metre freestyle (short course and long course).
+Vladimir Viktorovich Morozov (Владимир Викторович Морозов; born 16 June 1992) is a retired Russian competitive swimmer and Olympic medalist.
+He is the former world record holder in the short course 100-metre individual medley, the current, World Cup record and Russian national record holder in the 100-metre individual medley and 100-metre freestyle (short course), and Russian record holder in the 50-metre freestyle (short course and long course).
 He also holds the European record for the 100-metre individual medley.
 Formerly he held the Russian national record in the 50-metre backstroke (long course) and the 50-metre butterfly (short course), and held the European and Russian records in the 50-metre breaststroke (short course).

 In 2013, Morozov became the first person to swim faster than 18.00 seconds for 50 yards of freestyle on a relay in the NCAA with a time of 17.86 seconds.
 Over the course of his career, he has won 176 medals, including 123 gold medals, at Swimming World Cup circuits.

 Background

 Morozov was born 16 June 1992 in Russia, and emigrated to the United States as a 14-year-old.
-His parents divorced when he was one year old, he has no siblings, and as of 2018 he had not met his father.
+His parents divorced when he was one year old.
+As of 2018 he had not met his father.
 When he was nine years old, Morozov began his competitive swimming career.
 He won the first medal of his swimming career, a bronze medal, in the 200 metre backstroke when he was in the 9 to 10 year old age group, and one of the sports he has participated in outside of swimming is Olympic weightlifting.
 Once arriving in the United States, he attended Torrance High School in Torrance, California, graduating in 2010.

 As a student at the University of Southern California, Morozov started competing collegiately and studying economics in pursuit of an undergraduate degree in 2010.
 In 2013, he left the University of Southern California to become a professional swimmer without graduating with his degree and in 2018 he expressed he was still interested in one day finishing his degree.

-In 2021, Morozov announced his intent to compete at the 2028 Summer Olympics in Los Angeles as a form of expressing gratitude to the city where he had lived and trained for 15 years.
+In November 2021, Morozov got married.
+His wife is Evgeniia Bulatova(Morozova), a PR Manager and model in Los Angeles.
+They met at the University of Southern California in 2018, where she was getting a B.A. degree and Vladimir kept training in a team with Dave Salo.